Choccy-vr/WavePad/JOURNAL.md

 - Right now I am updating my SQLite_Manager to support more complex tables right now it is just key-value pairs.

 **Total Time Spent: 6h**

+# June 27th: Weather Backend Finished

+- I finished the Weather Backend

+- I finished improving the SQLite_Manager

+- Weather Backend also includes the Location Service

+- In the future this might be sepprated but as for now this works.

+- On to designing the Weather ui.

+**Total Time Spent: 4h**